 - Dwarf Minke Whales on the Ribbon Reefs Great Barrier Reef

-- Dwarf Minke Whales and their hero Dr. Alastair Birtles aboard Mike Ball
+- Dwarf Minke Whales and Their Hero Dr. Alastair Birtles

-- Dr. Birtles one of the first scientists to discover the Dwarf Minke Whales on the Great Barrier Reef
+- Discovering Dwarf Minke Whales on the Great Barrier Reef

-- Dr Alastair Birtles Swim with Dwarf Minke Whales Tourism on the Great Barrier Reef
+- Sustainable Minke Whales Tourism on the Great Barrier Reef

 - Interacting with Dwarf Minke Whales on the Great Barrier Reef